-Roads and Maritime Services is upgrading the roundabout to improve traffic flow and travel times on the New England Highway at Maitland.
+Transport for NSW is upgrading the roundabout to improve traffic flow and travel times on the New England Highway at Maitland.

-The traffic lights will help to better manage traffic, particularly in the afternoon peak, by providing more frequent gaps between vehicles to allow westbound traffic to travel through the roundabout.
+The traffic lights help to better manage traffic, particularly in the afternoon peak, by providing more frequent gaps between vehicles to allow westbound traffic to travel through the roundabout.

 Work also includes widening Cessnock Road to extend the left lane by around 100 metres to near the U-turn bay.
 This will improve traffic flow and reduce the queue length on Cessnock Road in the morning peak by providing additional lane capacity for traffic traveling through the roundabout to Church Street.
 This work is expected to be complete by the end of the year.

 Stage 2 improvements